carpentries/workshop-template/README.md

 please [create a separate repository](#setting-up-a-separate-repository-for-learners) for your learners to practice in.

+## Video Tutorial

+There is a [YouTube video](https://www.youtube.com/watch?v=_Ag1JiZzyUQ) that demonstrates how to create a workshop website.

 ## Creating a Repository

 1. Log in to GitHub.